specdb/igmspec/docs/uvpsm4.rst

 prior to the SM4 mission (i.e. the installation of COS).
 This yielded 69 sources.
 They then processed any FUSE data associated with this sample.

-All of these data are provided in igmspec.
+All of these data are provided in igmspec v02.

 Meta Data